top of page

 As the world’s most sustainable motorsport championship gears up for its biggest season yet, the mix of new venues, driver movements, and progressive policy updates highlights Formula E’s continued evolution.

-The return to Valencia not only signals the start of a new chapter but reinforces the series’ commitment to inclusivity, innovation, and global growth, values that remain at the heart of the all-electric championship.
+The return to Valencia not only signals the start of a new chapter but reinforces the series’ commitment to inclusivity, innovation, and global growth.
+These values remain at the heart of the all-electric championship.

-Follow the Action: Fans can keep up to date with all the developments from the Season 12 Pre-Season Test via Formula E’s official channels and app, which will provide live timing, session reports, and exclusive behind-the-scenes coverage from Valencia.
+Follow the Action: Fans can keep up to date with all the developments from the Season 12 Pre-Season Test via Formula E’s official channels and app.
+This will provide live timing, session reports, and exclusive behind-the-scenes coverage from Valencia.

 Comments